FinweLtd/orion360-sdk-pro-examples-android/SERVING_ADS.md

 * Layout file
   - Create a layout file that contains com.google.android.exoplayer2.ui.StyledPlayerView view, if you want to test Google IMA without Orion360 / have a separate ad player on top of Orion360 view.
   - For playing ads via Orion360, you can't use OrionViewContainer as-is.
-See orion_view_container_ima.xml for video player layout and check activity_ad.xml as an example how it is applied to a view hierarchy.
+See orion_view_container_ima.xml for a working video player layout, and check activity_ad.xml as an example how it is applied to a view hierarchy.

 * Strings
   - Add an ad tag.
 This is important for your final app, as you need to use a proper tag from your own account, not ours or Google's sample tag!

-### Example 1: Google IMA Standalone Player
+### Example 1: Google IMA standalone player

 Source code: ads/GoogleImaStandalonePlayer.java